IBM-Cloud/terraform-provider-ibm/website/docs/r/cd_toolchain_tool_bitbucketgit.html.markdown

 Provides a resource for cd_toolchain_tool_bitbucketgit.
 This allows cd_toolchain_tool_bitbucketgit to be created, updated and deleted.

-More information on this Continuous Delivery tool can be found [here](https://cloud.ibm.com/docs/ContinuousDelivery?topic=ContinuousDelivery-bitbucket).
+More information on this Continuous Delivery tool integration can be found [here](https://cloud.ibm.com/docs/ContinuousDelivery?topic=ContinuousDelivery-bitbucket).

 ## Example Usage